mushthak/nova-blend-salon-case-study/README.md

   ```
 Given the customer
-  And the cached is empty
+  And the cache is empty
  When the customer requests to see the salons
  Then the app should show empty list
  ```